-The fact that teens live on their cell-phones and prefer to communicate via text, hampers communication between family members even more.
-They chat to friends for advice and solace and often get really bad advice.
+The fact that teens live on their cell phones and prefer to communicate via text, hampers communication between family members even more.
+They chat with friends for advice and solace and often get really bad advice.
 Parental interference is easily rejected.
-They seem to share everything with friends, but become evasive or mute if a parent asks about their day.
+They seem to share everything with friends but become evasive or mute if a parent asks about their day.

 Elizabeth Berkley ( actress & philanthropist) gives some tips that might assist you in navigating the terrain.
 You can click on the following tips to read what she suggests:

 “What’s More Important: Your Ego or Hearing Your Child?”

 Fear of your reaction equals them shutting down.